 What Is the Film Noir File?

-The Film Noir File challenges standard interpretations of film noir, which have been presented as facts — both in the mass media and academic literature.
-These interpretations belong to what I call “the film noir hardboiled paradigm.”
+The Film Noir File challenges standard interpretations of film noir, which have been erroneously presented as facts for decades — both in the mass media and academic literature.
+These interpretations pertain to what I name “the film noir hardboiled paradigm.”

 For example, in autumn 2016, Life magazine published an issue solely devoted to “Film Noir: 75 Years of the Greatest Crime Films.”
 The opening chapter under “Classic Noir” is called, “A Genre Is Born: How German film and pulp fiction inspired a uniquely American art form.”